TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_e3_pro_connected_wifi.md

 ## Overview

 The Fly-E3-Pro is an STM32F407ZGT6 based board with onboard drivers.
-This board is very unique in that it has been created as a reprapfirmware board first and foremost.
+This board is unique in that it has been created as a reprapfirmware board first and foremost.
 That means than unlike other boards, an ESP8266 has been provided on board, no adapter required.

 ## Flashing the board firmware